by January 31st, 2021

 Daniel Marques is a sophomore studying Finance with a minor in Entrepreneurship at Oral Roberts University.
-From São Paulo, Brazil one of the world’s biggest businesses epicenter, Daniel plans to get experience and acquire knowledge to pursue an international career in the Finance realm.
-Aiming to combine his passions in economics, politics and geography, to be a complete professional in finding promising businesses and investment opportunities.
+From São Paulo, Brazil, one of the world’s biggest businesses epicenters, Daniel plans to acquire the experience and knowledge to pursue an international career in the Finance realm.
+He aims to combine his passions in economics, politics and geography to be a complete professional in finding promising businesses and investment opportunities.

 Daniel Stein is a Senior at the University of Michigan pursuing a dual degree in business and psychology.
-Originally from Ann Arbor, he has always seen a discrepancy in funding for areas like the midwest, relative the coasts.
-He has found his passion in trying to accelerate funding for innovation in areas like the midwest and hopes to empower student entrepreneurs in the process.
+Originally from Ann Arbor, he has always seen a discrepancy in funding for areas like the Midwest, relative to the coasts.
+He has found his passion in trying to accelerate funding for innovation in areas like the Midwest, and hopes to empower student entrepreneurs in the process.

 Sophie Zehentner, a senior at the University of Tulsa, is majoring in Marketing with minors in Finance and Innovation & Entrepreneurship.
-Through experiences as a Stanford University Innovation Fellow and 1st Place Winner of i2e’s Love’s Cup, Sophie is eager to help advance TU’s entrepreneurship ecosystem.
+A Stanford University Innovation Fellow and 1st Place Winner of i2e’s Love’s Cup, Sophie is eager to help advance TU’s entrepreneurship ecosystem.

 Is it required that I move my company to Tulsa upon winning?

 Yes!
 Join the Tulsa Remote community and many other individuals and companies that are making the move to Tulsa.
-We work closely with stakeholders across the city to ensure there is adequate access to talent, cutting edge office facilities, and some of the best cost of living nationwide.
+We work closely with stakeholders across the city to ensure that Tulsa offers adequate access to talent, cutting edge office facilities, and some of the best costs of living nationwide.

-What type of companies are you all looking to invest in?
+What type of companies are you looking to invest in?

 While we are open to any companies that show high growth potential, our specialty is technology, and more specifically software.